Going to the Gym when Feeling too Scared

 - Dancing: salsa, contemporary dancing, break-dancing

-Having a home gym can beat everything.
-Deciding to learn at home is a great way to get comfortable in a gym environment.
-After some progress, you may find that you enjoy working out at home; however, working out at the gym will most definitely be a breeze.
+Having a home gym can be many people’s number one option.
+There’s a bunch of body-weight exercises you can find online.
+Deciding to workout at home is a great way to get comfortable in a gym environment.
+After some progress, you may find that you enjoy working out at home.
+After a few weeks working out at the gym will most definitely be a breeze.

 Choose a more Comfortable Gym